 The most powerful tool

 We call it “goal buddy”.
-As you probably know from our previous posts, me and Ivan Tsukev, we are goal buddies.
-That means that every few months we sit together, go through a series of exercises and revise our vision goals and action goals.
+As you probably know from our previous posts, me and Ivan are goal buddies.
+That means that every few months we sit together, go through a series of exercises and revise our 25-year visions and 90-day action goals.
 Also, every Sunday, we talk on the phone for 15-30 minutes discussing our progress, success, and obstacles.

 I can’t stress it enough but having a goal buddy is so important for the progress and it is such an amazing way to keep yourself moving forward and aware of what you want to achieve, that I think the only way to understand it is to try it!